-But it’s likely that you won’t be the only freelancer that client is thinking about hiring.
-With so much competition out there, fighting for the same work as you, how do you win that client over?
+But, likely, you won’t be the only freelancer that client is thinking about hiring.
+With so much competition, how do you win that client over?
 How do you ensure you stand out from the crowd during that first meeting and beat everyone else to it?

-It’s actually easier than you think.
-You just need to know a few key ingredients to create the winning recipe that gets you the work.
-So when meeting a prospect for the first time to pitch your own business, the following tips will put you on the right track to success…
+It’s easier than you think.
+You need to know a few key ingredients to create the winning recipe that gets you the work.
+So when meeting a prospect for the first time to pitch your own business, the following tips will put you on the right track to success.

 1. Prepare for the meeting

-Sounds like an obvious first tip, but make sure you fully prepare yourself for the meeting.
+Sounds like an obvious first tip, but make sure you adequately prepare yourself for the meeting.
 Know exactly where you’re going, so you don’t get lost and arrive late.
-Write down the name of the people you’re meeting, so you don’t forget who you’re actually meeting.
-And dress for success by wearing smart and professional looking clothes.
+Write down the name of the people you’re meeting, so you don’t forget who you’re meeting.
+And dress for success by wearing smart and professional-looking clothes.
 Ok, you work in the creative industries, but that’s no excuse to wear scruffy jeans and trainers.
-You should definitely play it safe and scrub up accordingly.
+You should play it safe and scrub up accordingly.

-You should also prepare your materials so you’re cool and calm during the meeting, and don't come across as flustered and under-prepared.
+You should also prepare your materials, so you’re relaxed and calm during the meeting, and don't come across as flustered and under-prepared.
 That means preloading your website or online portfolio on your laptop or tablet, and ensuring you have a working pen and notepad ready to go.